rahul-sekhar/sharan/README.md

 SHARAN Theme
 ============
 This is a wordpress theme for the SHARAN website.
-It contains only the theme code, and must be added to the themes folder of a wordpress install and activated as a theme.
-Built and tested on wordpress 3.9.2.
+It must be added to a wordpress install and activated as a theme.
+Built and tested with wordpress 3.9.2.
 The theme is based partially on the [roots starter theme](http://roots.io/), and uses the [roots wrapper](http://roots.io/an-introduction-to-the-roots-theme-wrapper/) for templates.

 Requirements
 ------------